Woman says theft accusation "stripped me of my dignity"

 “What made it worse is that security searched the Glassons store I’d just come from because they thought I’d stashed the wig somewhere inside.”

-Security believed Lobo matched the description, but after being held for 15 minutes, another Portmans employee confirmed it was a case of "mistaken identity".
+Ka whakapono hoki ngā wātene, i rite te āhua o te nanakia ki tō Lobo, ēngari ka hipa te tekau ma rima miniti, nā tētahi atu kaimahi o Portmans te whakatau, i hē kē te whakapae.

-Lobo is now calling for retail policies to change when it comes to accusations of theft.
+He pukuriri a Mandi Lobo na tona hara kore, ā he hiahia tāna kia tirohia ngā ture hokohoko mena he hara kei te haere.

-"It stripped me of my dignity pretty much I felt highly embarrassed," she says.
+Ko Amanda "Mandi" Lobo, kaihokohoko, "It stripped me of my dignity pretty much I felt highly embarrassed."

-Lobo is aboriginal and believes she was racially stereotyped as a thief because she looked Māori.
-After the ordeal she contacted the mall for an apology as she was publicly humiliated by the ordeal.
+He uri no Ahitereiria a Lobo, ko tāna ko te tae o tōna kiri te take i whiu hara tahae ki a ia.
+Whai muri mai i tuku reta ia ki te toa hokohoko mo tana nawe me te kimi whakapāha.

 "Standard procedure is the retailer is required to identify the individual...in this case [identification] was incorrect and a case of mistaken identity.